Setyabudi90/chat2.0/README.md

    pnpm install

 2. **Env configuration**
-   - Go to firebase website make project and copy your apikey in here
+   - Go to **FIREBASE** website make project and copy your apikey in here

    ```bash
    VITE_FIREBASE_PROJECT_API_KEY=your_apikey